Diving cylinder: Cylinder neck

-The 3/4"NGS and 3/4"BSP are very similar, having the same pitch and a pitch diameter that only differs by about 0.2 mm, but they are not compatible, as the thread forms are different.
+The 3/4"NGS and 3/4"BSP are very similar, having the same pitch, and a pitch diameter that only differs by about 0.2 mm, but they are not compatible, as the thread forms are different.

-All parallel thread valves are sealed using an O-ring at top of the neck thread which seals in a chamfer or step in the cylinder neck and against the flange of the valve.
+All parallel thread valves use an O-ring at the top of the neck thread which seals in a chamfer or step in the cylinder neck and against the flange of the valve.

+Large cylinders such as those used for bell emergency gas generally use 25E taper thread to "ISO 11363-1, Gas cylinders – 17E and 25E taper threads for connection of valves to gas cylinders – Part 1: Specifications".

-Permanent stamp markings
+Permanent markings

 The shoulder of the cylinder carries stamp markings providing required information about the cylinder.